HHSIDEAlab/mlvs/README.md

 There are three ways to go about implementing this specification:

-1. _Upload Files to a Web Server_ - Create, and periodically update, the necessary JSON files and place them on any web server within a directory "license" and a subdirectory "[STATE]" where [STATE] is a a two letter abbreviation.
-If you are only managing license for one state you would only have one subdirectory here.
-You do not need to stand up a dedicated web server to implement this specification.
+1. _Upload Files to a Web Server_ - Create, and periodically update, the
+necessary JSON files and place them on any web server within a directory "license" and a subdirectory "[STATE]-[LICENSE-TYPE]" where [STATE] is a a two letter abbreviation and [LICENSE-TYPE] is a three letter code corresponding to a license type.
+It is not necessary to stand up a dedicated web server to implement this specification.
 You can use a content delivery network, such as Amazon AWS S3, to implement this specification.
 The mention of S3 is provided as an example, and should not be misconstrued as an endorsement.

-2. _Roll Your Own_ - Implement the above specification using any technology stack you like.
+2. _Roll Your Own_ - Implement the above specification using any technology stack
+you like.

-3. _Reference Implementation_ - Use the free, open-source reference implementation described below.
+3. _Reference Implementation_ - Use the free, open-source reference
+implementation described below.

 Medical License Verification System - Reference Implemenation
 ===================================

 The project contained within this GitHub repository is a reference implmentaion of the specification.
 It uses Django and can be deployed on almost any operating system or web server.
 The reference implementation is fully functional and assumes one or several managers will manage the data.By default the underlying database is SQLite, but this can be changed.
 Read more about Django here: http://djangoproject.com .

 License records can be added and updated via Django's standard administrative interface.

--ADD MORE DETAIL HERE-